Three reasons why miracles are rarely happening today

 3. Miracles are irrelevant to an unbelieving generation, instead God gives visions and dreams

-God knew man’s knowledge would increase.
-The internet made it possible for anyone to become a philosopher or a doctor.
-In fact, the idea of a Creator is mocked by intellects—miracles regarded as pseudo-science.
+God knew man’s knowledge would increase exponentially.
+The internet can turn anyone to become a philosopher or a doctor.
+In fact, the idea of a Creator is mocked by intellects—miracles regarded as a coincidence.

 As we enter the third millennia, Christian apologetics becomes critical in preaching the Gospel.